 - CHUNK SIZE

-To get good performance you must have a reasonable chunk size.
+To get good performance you must have a reasonable chunk size specific to your work or job.

 For video editing: You want a lot of bandwidth, so you want a small chunk size.
 Anywhere from 512 bytes (one block) to 8 KB is a small chunk size.
 This will allow multiple disks to contribute to data stream at once increasing the data bandwidth.